Skip to main content

 "MFIPPA" means the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 M.56, as amended from time to time.

-“Notice” means any communication given or required to be given pursuant to section 9 of the Agreement.
+"Notice" means any communication given or required to be given pursuant to the Agreement.

 "PIPEDA" means the Personal Information Protection and Electronic Documents Act, S.C 2000, c.
 5, as amended from time to time.

-“Personal Information” has the same definition as provided in FIPPA and includes the information collected by TBS and kept on the Database.
+"Personal Information" has the same meaning as provided in FIPPA and includes the information collected by MEPR and kept on the Database.

 "Proceeding" means any action, claim, demand, lawsuit, or other proceeding that anyone makes, brings or prosecutes as a result of or in connection with the Agreement.

-“Third Party” means any individual or organization other than the Authorized User(s) of a Partner Organization.
+"Third Party" means any individual or organization other than the Authorized User(s) of a Member Organization.

-“Terms or Agreement” means this Terms of Use, including any schedule or appendix hereto, as amended from time to time.
+"Terms of Use" means the Terms of Use for the Member Organizations to access the Database, including this Agreement and any schedule or appendix hereto, as amended from time to time.

-2. Purpose of the Ontario Corps volunteer portal and Use of Information from the Database
+2. Purpose of the Ontario Corps Member Portal and Use of Information from the Database

 2.1 Access to the Database is only for purpose of recruiting volunteers to aid with an Emergency.

-2.2 A Partner Organization can only use the Database to identify individuals with the skills and qualifications necessary to fulfill the activity the Partner Organization is undertaking in response to an Emergency.
+2.2 A Member Organization can only use the Database to identify individuals with the skills and qualifications necessary to fulfill the activity the Member Organization is undertaking in response to an Emergency.

 3. Term of Agreement

-3.1 This Agreement is effective when the Partner Organization agrees to the Terms of Use and ends on the date it is terminated in accordance with Sections 8 and 13.
+3.1 This Agreement is effective when the Member Organization agrees to the Terms of Use and ends on the date access is terminated in accordance with Sections 8.1 and 12.2.

 4. Roles & Responsibilities

-1. Providing specific/additional training for volunteers recruited from the OC volunteer portal required for deployment.
+1. Providing specific/additional training for volunteers recruited from the Ontario Corps Volunteer Registration Portal required for deployment.

-2. At the request of TBS, providing data to TBS about the deployment.
-At minimum this would include the number of volunteers deployed and the types of Emergency they were deployed for.
+2. At the request of MEPR, providing data to MEPR about the deployment.
+At minimum this would include the number of volunteers deployed and the types of Emergencies they were deployed for.
 This data would be used to track the use of the Database.

 3. Contacting volunteers to offer opportunities.
 Registration by a volunteer does not mean they consent to every deployment.

-4. Coordinating, managing and paying any costs related to the deployment of volunteers.
+4. Coordinating, managing, and paying any costs related to the deployment of volunteers that assist the Member Organization.

-5. Controlling access to the premises where the Personal Information is stored or used.
+5. Controlling access to the premises of the Member Organization where the Personal Information is stored or used.

-6. Immediately notifying TBS in the event of a Breach, taking reasonable steps to prevent the reoccurrence of any unauthorized use, access, disclosure or destruction of the Information, and notifying TBS in writing of the steps taken.
+6. Immediately notifying MEPR in the event of a Breach, taking reasonable steps to prevent the reoccurrence of any unauthorized use, access, disclosure or destruction of the Information, and notifying MEPR in writing of the steps taken.

-7. Cooperating with and providing to TBS any assistance that is reasonably required in addressing a Breach.
+7. Cooperating with and providing to MEPR any assistance that is reasonably required in addressing a Breach.

-8. Maintaining the confidentiality and integrity of the Information the Authorized User(s) has access to and safeguarding the Information against accidental or unauthorized access, disclosure, use, modification, and deletion.
+8. Maintaining the confidentiality and integrity of the Information the Member Organization has access to and safeguarding the Information against accidental or unauthorized access, disclosure, use, modification, and deletion.

-9. Ensuring the safety and well-being of volunteers while under the Partner Organization’s supervision.
+9. Ensuring the safety and well-being of volunteers while under the Member Organization's supervision.

 10. Providing liability insurance for volunteers.